FetyEth/Zento_M/README.md

 - [ ] Multi-outcome markets (>2 options)
 - [ ] Chainlink/Band Protocol oracle integration
 - [ ] Advanced order types (limit orders, stop-loss)
-- [ ] NFT-based position tokens
-- [ ] Mobile SDK integration
-- [ ] Governance voting with ZENT
-- [ ] Cross-chain bridge support
-- [ ] Layer 2 scaling solution

-## License

-MIT License - See LICENSE file for details

-## Disclaimer

-**⚠️ IMPORTANT DISCLAIMERS**:

-1. **Experimental Software**: This is experimental software.
-Use at your own risk.
-2. **Legal Compliance**: Prediction markets may be subject to legal restrictions in your jurisdiction.
-Users are responsible for ensuring compliance with local laws.
-3. **Financial Risk**: Trading in prediction markets involves financial risk.
-Only trade with funds you can afford to lose.
-4. **Smart Contract Risk**: While best practices are followed, smart contracts may contain bugs.
-No audit has been completed.
-5. **No Investment Advice**: Nothing in this documentation constitutes financial or investment advice.
-6. **Token Risk**: ZENT token value may fluctuate.
-Staking involves lock-up periods and potential slashing.

 ## Support & Community